ElPuig/splitter-web/README.md

 # splitter-web
-Split SAGA based PDFs reports into student individual PDFs.
+Split SAGA PDF reports ("butlletins") into student individual PDFs.
+Count passed and evaluated UF from SAGA PDF reports ("actes").

 ## Installation
 Clone the repository into your web root folder.